-The pier 5-6 dry dock in July 2012, open wide with some type of work being done.
+Pictured below is the pier 5-6 dry dock in July 2012, open wide with some type of work being done.
 Perhaps this is related to all of the extensive development of new housing, restaurants, museums and office space in the Seaport area:

-The dry dock many years ago, as seen from the fish pier, looking East.
+The General Ship dry dock many years ago, as seen from the fish pier, looking East.
 Note the General Ship crane still present.
 Also note the aircraft coming in for approach in the background.
 It is a Boeing 727- they don’t fly too many of those anymore.

 Here is a photo from earlier in the year, when a Red Cross Ship was in the other dry dock (which is currently active) located North of Reserved Channel.